As Brave as You

-As Brave As You is a young adult novel by Jason Reynolds, published May 3, 2016 by Atheneum.
+As Brave As You is a young adult novel written by Jason Reynolds, published May 9, 2016 by Atheneum.
 The book describes two African-American brothers from Brooklyn who are sent to spend the summer with their grandfather in Virginia.

 The book won the Kirkus Prize (2016), as well as the NAACP Image Award for Outstanding Literary Work for Youth/Teen (2017), and the Schneider Family Book Award (2017).

 Reception

-As Brave As You received starred reviews from Kirkus, Booklist, Shelf Awareness, and School Library Journal, a five-star review from Common Sense Media, and positive reviews from The Horn Book, The Bulletin of the Center for Children's Books, and Publishers Weekly.
+As Brave As You received starred reviews from Kirkus, Booklist, Shelf Awareness, and School Library Journal, a five-star review from Common Sense Media.

-In The Washington Post, Mary Quattlebaum said, "Reynolds deftly blends humor and heart through lively dialogue and spot-on sibling dynamics."
+Kirkus Reviews praised the novel, stating that it is "a rich, nuanced, and highly relatable story" that "will resonate deeply with readers."
+Booklist's Ilene Cooper similarly referred to it as "a powerful exploration of family, identity, and community."
+Karin Snelson, writing for Shelf Awareness, called the novel "a beautifully written, poignant story" that "explores complex themes with sensitivity and humor."
+In The Washington Post, Mary Quattlebaum highlighted how "Reynolds deftly blends humor and heart through lively dialogue and spot-on sibling dynamics."
+Common Sense Media praised the novel's "authentic and relatable characters" and its "thought-provoking exploration of family dynamics and identity."
 Writing for School Library Journal, Luann Toth called As Brave As You "[a] richly realized story about life and loss, courage and grace, and what it takes to be a man.
 Although a tad lengthy, it is easy reading and will be appreciated by a broad audience."